 Rehabilitation and prevention

-While the ankle is immobilised it is important to keep conditioning levels up by using upper body exercises and weight training.
-When cleared for activity with the ankle, strengthening and stretching of the muscles of the lower leg is essential for a speedy recovery.
-An ankle brace may be needed for support during the initial return to activity.
-Stronger calf and anterior compartment muscles help support the ankle and prevent or lessen the incidence of injuries.
-Avoid running and jumping on uneven surfaces as much as possible.
+It’s very important to maintain up conditioning amounts by using upper body exercises and weight training, while the ankle is immobilised.
+When cleared with the ankle for action, extending and strengthening of the muscles of the leg is vital for a speedy recovery.
+An ankle brace may be required for support to action during the return.
+Anterior compartment muscles and calf help prevent or decrease the incidence of injuries and support the ankle.
+Avoid leaping and running on surfaces.

-Although people who have fractured their ankle tend to have a slightly higher rate of re-injury, proper strengthening and rehabilitation usually lead to a full recovery.
-Compound fractures or fractures resulting in bony misalignment may require surgical pinning to hold the bone in place while it heals.
+Although often have a higher rate of good rehabilitation and strengthening usually result in a recovery.
+Fractures or compound fractures leading to bony misalignment may necessitate pruning to hold the bone in place while it heals.